sciZer0/7/v/README.md

 All that the Inflationary Economy — endless emissions of regular tokens — can eventually give us is devaluations of the tokens (values).
 Never something different.

+But, unfortunately, all financial systems in the world are inflationary.

 On the other hand, the Bitcoin blockchain's native token is allegedly considered a non-inflationary token — the token with the fixed total-supply.
-But in reality, the Bitcoin blockchain will stop printing its native token, Bitcoin, just at 2140 (in 118 years).
+But again, in reality, the Bitcoin blockchain will stop printing its native token, Bitcoin, just at 2140 (in 118 years).

 Moreover, conceptually, ceteris paribus, a comparably greater value is not a fixed-supply token but a decreasing-supply token.